 There are two particular design choices in our implementation that may affect the speed of convergence of LocalBid.
 The first is the initialization of the bid vector.
-You can choose to initialize it with random values;

-with the individual valuations for each good; or with anything else you like.
-Initializing to the individual valuations may speed up convergence in certain cases.
-(Think about why this might be).
-Nevertheless, we encourage you to experiment with different initializations to see how they affect your results.
+You can choose to initialize it with random values; with the individual valuations for each good; or with anything else you like.
+Initializing to the individual valuations may speed up convergence in certain special cases.
+(Think about when and why.)
+Nevertheless, we encourage you to experiment with different initializations to see how they affect the outcome.

 The second design choice is the method of updating the bid vector after each iteration.
 The simplest way to update is to simply replace the old bid vector with the new one.
-Another possible idea is called smoothing, where you choose some parameter $\alpha \in [0,1]$ (typically close to 0), and then perform the update $\boldsymbol{b}{\text{init}} = \alpha \boldsymbol{b}{\text{init}} + (1-\alpha)\boldsymbol{b}$.
+Another possible idea is called smoothing, where you choose some parameter $\alpha \in [0, 1]$ (typically close to 0), and then perform the update $\mathbf{b}{old} = (1 - \alpha)\mathbf{b}{old} + \alpha \mathbf{b}{new}$ .
 Smoothing preserves the relevance of old data, while prioritizing new data.
 Admittedly, smoothing is more relevant when the price vectors are sampled rather than provided up-front (which will happen in the next lab, after you generate probabilistic price predictions).
-Nonetheless, we encourage you to try it out this week to see how it affects your results.
+Nonetheless, we encourage you to try it out this week to see how it affects the outcome.